 "Any man can be a Father, but it takes someone special to be a Daddy."

-I remember this saying hanging in frame on different walls of my home when I was a girl.
+I remember this saying hanging in frame on different walls of my home as a girl.
 At first I didn't get it.
 Isn't it the same thing?
-But words are powerful; they carry feelings and connotations that inflect pictures, memories, and moments.
-So as I became more aware of words, I became more aware that I definitely had a Daddy, and I was lucky for it.
+But words are powerful; and as I became more aware of words, I became more aware that I definitely had a Daddy, and I was lucky for it.

 In honor of Fathers Day, I thought I'd share my own personal tid-bits from a daughters' point of view about what it takes to be Daddy.
 Especially for all the new dads out there, read carefully; these tips are simple but trust me, they make a world of difference.

 5 Things Every Father Can Do To Become a Daddy to His Daughter:

 1. Tuck her in at night

 My dad worked long hours and sometimes multiple jobs to support our family, but I remember that whenever he could, he was there to tuck me in at night.
 It was the only quiet, one-on-one time I got with him, and man did I love it.
 Sometimes it was a quick kiss and goodnight, others a long conversation, and more often in my teenage years, it was a stern lecture that I was locked into, but regardless of the context, it was cherished time.

 Kids observe a lot.
 A LOT.
 Even when you don't realize it, they're probably watching.
 And the way you treat women, especially their mother, can make or break how you are seen in a child's eyes.